Small breed

 When Does a Cocker Spaniel Stop Growing?

-Most Cockers reach most height around the first year, then settle into adult muscle, coat, and condition over the next few months.
+Most AKC/American Cockers reach most height around the first year, then settle into adult muscle, coat, and condition over the next few months.
+For height-chart context, the official ideal is 15 inches for adult males and 14 inches for adult females, so a healthy adult weight still depends on frame and body condition.

 2-4 months